 Knowledge bases and help articles are excellent ways of providing support and helping customers solve problems.
 If you have many such documents or help articles online, though, customers or users may not be able to find or use them quickly.

-Modern live chat systems not only allow operators to receive chat requests, but to initiate them as well.
-Using sophisticated monitoring and tracking features, live chat platforms can alert operators to visitor arrivals on websites and provide valuable data they can use to initiate conversations.
+While your website visitors have the option of clicking your chat button to contact you at any time, better live chat systems allow your agents to do the same.
+The best live chat software allow agents to initiate chats.
+Using sophisticated monitoring and tracking features, live chat platforms can alert agents to visitor arrivals on websites and provide valuable data they can use to initiate conversations.

 With email support, you have a record of the messages sent between you and your customers or others that make inquiries, and that provides a limited degree of accountability and the ability to review staff performance.